As of today November 14th, there are ONLY 40 DAYS until Christmas AND Hanukkah!!

 3. Don’t pay for shipping

-Grab your EREE 30 Day Trial Membership to Amazon Prime or a 3 month FREE Trial membership when you join the Free Amazon Mom program.
-Amazon Prime gives you the wonderful FREE 2 Day Shipping!
+Grab your EREE 30 Day Trial Membership to Amazon Prime and get the wonderful FREE 2 Day Shipping!
 I highly recommend it!

 Below are my favorite categories to check regularly on Amazon: